Last updated on July 15, 2017

 If you click the post in the hope of getting your free tickets, you will be taken to a fraudulent website that asks you to provide answers to a pointless survey about your recent airline travel.
 The answers you give do not matter.
 The site’s fake analysing process will always find that you have indeed won the free air tickets.

-After sharing and sending the link, you can then click the ticket claim button.
+After sharing, liking, and commenting, you can then click the ticket claim button.
 But, you will still not get to claim your air tickets.
 Instead, you will be told that you must first validate your claim by filling in one or more surveys.
-A popup window will provide you with a list of links to various surveys.
+A pop-up window will provide you with a list of links to various surveys.

 The links open websites that offer the chance to win further prizes in exchange for filling in surveys and providing your name and contact details.
 But, fine print on the sites will state that, by supplying your information, you are giving permission for the sites to share your details with online marketing firms.